rocky/python-decompile3/README.rst

    make check

-A GNU makefile has been added to smooth over setting running the right command, and running tests from fastest to slowest.
+A GNU makefile has been added to smooth over setting up and running the right command, and running tests from fastest to slowest.

 If you have remake_ installed, you can see the list of all tasks